abdelmun3m/Dive-into-Design-Patterns/ch3-software-design-principles/SOLID.md

 # SOLID Principles
-  A mnemonic for 5 design principles intend to make software design more undestandable , flexable and maintable
+  A mnemonic for 5 design principles intended to make software design more understandable, flexible and maintainable

 ## 1-(S) Single Responsibility Princible
-  - Try to make every class responsible for a single part of the funcionality provided by the software.
+  - Try to make every class responsible for a single part of the functionality provided by the software.
-  - Make the esponsibility entirely encapsulated by that class
+  - Make the responsibility entirely encapsulated by that class
-  - The main goal of this princible is reducing the complexity.
+  - The main goal of this principle is reducing the complexity.

 ## 2-(O) Open/Close Principle
   Classes should be **Open** for **Externsion** but **Closed** for **Modefications**
-  - The main goal is to protect the current code from breaking when changing or implmenting a new features
+  - The main goal is to protect the current code from breaking when changing or implementing new features
-  - **Open** means that the calss can be extended producing a subclass and do whatever yu want with the new subclass
+  - **Open** means that the class can be extended producing a subclass and do whatever you want with the new subclass
-  - **Close** means that the if it is 100% ready for be used by other classes (developed, tested and reviewed).
+  - **Close** means that the if it is 100% ready to be used by other classes (developed, tested and reviewed).
-  - It dosn't mean that subclass will be responsible to fix superclass's bug
+  - It doesn't mean that subclass will be responsible to fix the superclass's bug

 ## 3-(L) Liskove Substitution Princible
-  When extending a class make sure that the new subclass is compatible with the super class.
+  When extending a class make sure that the new subclass is compatible with the superclass.
-  - You shoud be able to pass an object of the subclass in place of an object of the super class
+  - You should be able to pass an object of the subclass in place of an object of the superclass
-  - When overriding a method, extend the base class behavior rather thatn replacing it totally.
+  - When overriding a method, extend the base class behaviour rather than replace it.
-  - It is a set of checkes that should be validated when creating a sub class
+  - It is a set of checks that should be validated when creating a subclass
-      1. **Parameter** types in a method of **subclass** should match or be more **abstract** than parameters types in the metod of the superclass.
+      1. **Parameter** types in a method of **subclass** should match or be more **abstract** than parameter types in the method of the superclass.
            ```
             Class super:
                 def feed(cat : Cat):